limemane/usb-rsync-remote/README.md

 # Getting started

-First, clone this repo on your computer `git clone https://github.com/limemane/usb-rsync-remote.git`
+First, clone this repo on your computer.
+The following instructions are intended for GNU/Linux but the Python script has also been tested on macOS.
+It should also work on Windows (I guess you could install rsync using pacman and you would have to run rsync with a batch script)

 ### Step 1: Get your ESP32 ready
 - Using VSCode, install the Platform.io extension